gardatech/bugbane/README.md

 7. bb-send
 8. bb-report

-However, step #1 is optional (builds can be done by other means), and steps #7 and #8 can be performed in a separate Docker image or on a separate host.
+However, step #1 is optional, as builds can be done by other means, and steps #7 and #8 can be performed in a separate Docker image or on a separate host.

-**Most BugBane tools work with the bugbane.json configuration file**: they get input variables, update their values, add new variables, and append them to the existing config file.<br>
+**Most BugBane tools work with the bugbane.json configuration file**: they get input variables, update their values, and add new variables to existing config file.<br>

 <details>
 <summary>